yaqubz/FYP/UnknownArea_v2/README.md

 ```

 ## To-Dos
-To Test 10 Feb
+- ✔ running two USA drones on the same computer
-- running two USA drones on the same computer ✔
+- ✔ running multiple clients on different computers, connected to the same network
-- running multiple clients on different computers, connected to the same network
+- ✔ clear detected = True if not updated for 10 seconds
-- clear detected = True if not updated for 10 seconds
+- Fix approach overshoot

 ## License